shaloo/docs.arcana/docs/auth/custom-auth.md

 await auth.loginWithCustomProvider({
   token: params.token, //JWT Token
   userID: params.userID,  // Email or ID as configured in the Dashboard settings
-  provider: "provider-id-name", //Custom OAuth Provider identifier displayed in the Dashboard });
+  provider: "provider-id-name", //Custom Auth Provider identifier displayed in the Dashboard });

 ```